Siroko/supernova/docs/documentation.md

 ### Public API

-- `constructor(shaderCode: string, uniforms: BindGroupDescriptor[])`: Creates a new Compute instance with the given shader code and uniforms.
+- `constructor(shaderCode: string, bindings: BindGroupDescriptor[])`: Creates a new Compute instance with the given shader code and bindings.
 - `initialize(gpuDevice: GPUDevice): void`: Initializes the compute pipeline on the GPU.
 - `async getBindGroup(gpuDevice: GPUDevice, bindingGroupLayoutPosition: number): Promise<GPUBindGroup>`: Gets the bind group for this compute pipeline.